Sport in Taiwan: Baseball

 Baseball is one of the country's most popular spectator sports.
 It is commonly considered the national sport in Taiwan.
 Baseball was first introduced during Japanese rule.
+The colonizing Japanese sought to use baseball as one of its mechanisms to make Taiwan's population more like Japanese.

 Taiwan already had its first baseball team in 1906, during the period of Japanese rule.

 Only the Japanese played baseball initially, but gradually more and more Taiwanese players joined.

 In 1931, the Kagi Agricultural and Forestry School (now National Chiayi University) baseball team won second place in the 17th Japanese High School Baseball Championship (Summer Koshien), which shocked the whole of Japan.

 Since then, a number of Taiwanese baseball players have joined Japanese professional baseball teams.
 A notable example is, Shosei Go (Wú Chāngzhēng), nicknamed "The Human Locomotive", whose mastery of both pitching and batting won him election to the Japanese Baseball Hall of Fame in 1995 after his retirement.

 After World War II in 1945, baseball remained popular in Taiwan.
 In 1968, Red Leaves from the remote mountainous area in Taitung County defeated the visiting all-star little-league team from Japan, touching off a "little-league baseball craze" in Taiwan.
 The following year, Golden Dragon little-league baseball team, an all-star team, participated in Little League World Series for the first time and won the championship, which launched the "golden age" of Taiwan's "three youth level baseball" program comprising the little league, senior league, and big league.
 With regard to little league baseball, Taiwan has won 15 championships from 1969 to 1991.
 For senior league baseball, Taiwan joined in Senior League World Series held by Little League Baseball at Gary, Indiana in 1972, and won the championship in that inaugural effort.
 Within 20 years, Taiwan has won 17 championships as of 1991.
 For big league baseball, Taiwan began entering the Big League World Series held by Little League Baseball at Fort Lauderdale, Florida, in 1974, and won 13 championships within 18 years (until 1991).

 The professional baseball league is the Chinese Professional Baseball League (CPBL), and the main playoff competition is the Taiwan Series.
 Taiwan has been "exporting" baseball talents to Japan and United States over the past few decades, such as Tai-Yuan Kuo (Taigen Kaku) to the Seibu Lions, Chien-Ming Wang to the New York Yankees/Washington Nationals, and Wei-Yin Chen to the Baltimore Orioles.
 The Chinese Taipei national baseball team and the Chinese Taipei women's national baseball team are currently second best in the world.

 Taiwan's dominance in international baseball was demonstrated when the men's team won top three medals across all levels of baseball in 2022, including the U-12, U-15, U-18, U-23, and Baseball5 competitions, the only team to do so in baseball history.
 Taiwan's men's baseball team, women's baseball team, and baseball5 team are world No.2 on the WBSC Rankings as of December 2022.